-Affected stakeholders are students, faculty and staff, suppliers, local communities, and government.
-In 2019, IPO generated ₱3,019,659,658.28 of direct economic impact, of which 80.99% was distributed among suppliers, employees, providers of capital, government, and community investments/donations.
+Affected stakeholders in the economic aspect are students, faculty and staff, suppliers, local communities, and government.
+In 2020, IPO generated P3,242,679,529.68 of direct economic impact, of which 83% was distributed among suppliers, employees, providers of capital, government, and community investments/donations.

 Figure 1 IPO Direct Economic Value Generated.
-IPO distributed 80.99% of direct economic value generated and retained 7.56%
+IPO distributed 83% of direct economic value generated and retained 17%.

-Majority of the value was distributed to employees as wages and benefits (44.92%) and as payment to suppliers [operating cost] (37.42%).
+On the direct economic value distributed, majority of the value was distributed to employees as wages and benefits (47%) and as payment to suppliers and operating cost (32%).

-IPO's dedication to providing quality education to all Filipinos is highlighted in its distribution of 5.35% of its direct economic value generated in the form of scholarships, tuition discounts, and corporate social responsibility (CSR) projects.
-CSR projects include providing technical expertise to local governments and communities and community outreach projects.
+IPO's dedication to providing quality and accessible education was even highlighted during the time of the COVID pandemic with the distribution of 8% of its direct economic value generated in the form of scholarships tuition discounts, and corporate social responsibility (CSR) projects increased from 5.5% in the previous year.
+CSR projects include providing technical expertise and assistance to the national and local governments and communities, and community outreach projects, and donations to the COVID 19 response.
 These projects involved the schools, employees, and students.

 Figure 1 IPO Direct Economic Value Distributed.
-Majority of the value (44.92%) was distributed to employees as wages and benefits, followed by operating cost (37.42%).
+Majority of the value (47%) was distributed to employees as wages and benefits, followed by operating cost (32%).

-In 2019, 51,308 students were enrolled in IPO schools, from Junior HS to post-graduate.
-Fifty-three percent (53%) of the students also belonged to economic segments E, D, and C2, wherein their monthly household income ranged from below P10,000 to P64,999.
+In 2020, 48,410 students were enrolled in IPO schools, from Elementary (K+12) to post-graduate.
+Sixty - one percent (61%) of the students also belonged to economic segments E, D, and C2, wherein their monthly household income ranged from below ₱10,000 to ₱64,999.

-To increase enrollment of lower income and high-performing students (academic and athletic), IPO provided ₱127,864,844.06 in scholarships to 1,593 students.
-IPO also assists students in applying for government- and privately-funded scholarships.
+To increase enrollment of lower income and high-performing students (academic) especially during the time of the COVID pandemic, IPO provided P131,431,943.02 in scholarships to 4,144 students.
+IPO also assisted students in applying for government and privately-funded scholarships.
+To ensure that students will continue their schooling despite the COVID-19 pandemic, IPO schools also provided discounts and rebates on tuition and fees, reasonable payment and installment arrangements, and implemented other policies to help students in the payment of their tuition fees.

-IPO's achievements in graduating students that are ready for higher education and/or the workforce can be seen in the graduates' employment rate.
-In 2019, IPO schools produced 10,695 senior high school, undergraduate, and post-graduate graduates.
-Of these, 75.75% received job offers within 120 days of graduation (data from MESI, MCL, NTC, and APEC Schools only).
-These graduates then become productive members of society.
-Aside from their individual benefit of earning a higher salary vs a non-graduate, graduates contribute more to economies through direct spending and taxes.
+IPO's achievements in graduating students that are ready for higher education and/or the workforce can also be seen in the graduates' employment rate despite the COVID pandemic.
+In 2020, IPO schools produced 9,411 graduates in senior high school, undergraduate, and post-graduate.
+Graduation ceremonies were conducted online due to government restrictions imposed which prohibited mass gatherings including the conduct of (physical) graduation ceremonies during the COVID 19 pandemic.
+63% received job offers within 120 days of graduation (data from NTC and APEC Schools).
+These graduates eventually become productive members of society.
+Aside from their individual benefit of earning a higher salary versus a non-graduate, graduates contribute more to economies through direct spending and taxes.

 Aside from scholarships, providing affordable quality education that is accessible to the segments with lower income levels is also embedded in the business model of some IPO schools.
 APEC Schools, established in 2012, is a chain of private high schools offering affordable education from Grades 7 to 12, with the goal of preparing its graduates for immediate employment and/or to pursue higher education.
 It has managed to do this even while offering a tuition fee rate that is relatively lower compared to other private high schools.
-In 2019, APEC Schools enrolled 15,815 students across all campuses, with 43.78% of them belonging to segments D and E (with monthly household income of ₱24,999 and below).
-The schools also provided ₱1,260,418 in scholarships (does not include discounts, e.g. employee benefit, family discount, etc.).
-Upon graduation, 93% of students received job offers.
+In 2020, APEC Schools enrolled 10,340 students across all campuses, with 34.39%% of them belonging to segments D and E (with monthly household income of ₱24,999 and below).
+The schools also provided ₱ ₱4,012,632.50 in scholarships (does not include discounts, e.g. employee benefit, family discount, etc.).